-Justin Ackerman represents clients in federal and state appellate matters in cases involving excessive force, wrongful death, personal injury, bad faith, and premises liability.
+Justin Ackerman is the trial group leader of JSH’s appellate department.
+He represents clients in federal and state appellate matters in cases involving excessive force, wrongful death, personal injury, bad faith, and premises liability.
 After graduating as the valedictorian of his class from Phoenix School of Law, Justin worked as a law clerk for the Hon.
 Michael J. Brown in Division One of the Arizona Court of Appeals.
-Justin has successfully represented clients and argued before the Arizona Court of Appeals, Arizona Supreme Court, and Ninth Circuit Court of Appeals.
+Following his clerkship, Justin has handled over 75 appeals, successfully arguing before the Arizona Court of Appeals, Arizona Supreme Court, and U.S. Court of Appeals for the Ninth Circuit.
+Justin has spoken at many seminars on appellate preservation topics and is recognized as a Southwest Super Lawyers Rising Star and Best Lawyers Ones to Watch in the area of Appellate Practice.

 During his free time, Justin trains in Krav Maga, the official self-defense of the Israeli Defense Forces, at his family-owned business.
 He also enjoys going to the movies with his wife and spending time with his two young daughters.